Tin Can Bay

 With ample sunshine, the Cooloola region boasts a glorious climate with temperatures averaging 24 degree's celcius over the winter/spring seasons and minimal humidity why would you not wish to escape the southern winters right here on the coast.
 For current temperatures, tides and all things weather related in Tin Can Bay you can click here

 Marina and Houseboat/Yacht charter facilities reflect the predominance of water-based activities for visitors wishing to explore the Great Sandy Straits from Inskip Point to Hervey Bay, a beautiful waterway protected by Fraser Island.
 The old town itself is built on a peninsula that protrudes into Tin Can Inlet providing safe beaches for families and calm waters for recreational boating.
 Only 90 minutes north is Hervey Bay, home of Whale Watching from July to November and the same distance south to the bright lights of Noosa.

-The Sea food festival committee is proud to announce that Matt Golinski, the Food and Culinary Tourism Ambassador for the Gympie Region.
+The Seafood Festival committee is proud to announce that Matt Golinski, the Food and Culinary Tourism Ambassador for the Gympie Region.
 Matt has been an advocate and user of produce from the Gympie region for a number of years and knows personally many of the farmers in the region.
-Matt will be at the Tin Can Bay Seafood Festival on Saturday the 27th of September.
-There will be food and cooking demonstrations that Matt will be a part of throughout the day.
+Matt will be in attendance conducting food and cooking demonstrations throughout the day.